Vodafone Group Public (LON:VOD) PT Set at GBX 180 by The Goldman Sachs Group

-The Goldman Sachs Group set a GBX 180 ($2.28) price objective on Vodafone Group Public (LON:VOD – Get Rating) in a research note published on Tuesday, Borsen Zeitung reports.
+The Goldman Sachs Group set a GBX 180 ($2.26) target price on Vodafone Group Public (LON:VOD – Get Rating) in a research note released on Monday, Borsen Zeitung reports.

-Other equities analysts have also issued reports about the company.
-JPMorgan Chase & Co. reaffirmed an overweight rating and issued a GBX 170 ($2.15) price target on shares of Vodafone Group Public in a report on Monday, May 16th.
-Sanford C. Bernstein set a GBX 160 ($2.02) price target on Vodafone Group Public in a report on Wednesday, March 9th.
-Citigroup reissued a buy rating and set a GBX 165 ($2.09) price objective on shares of Vodafone Group Public in a research note on Wednesday, May 18th.
-UBS Group set a GBX 146 ($1.85) price objective on Vodafone Group Public in a research note on Friday, May 27th.
-Finally, Berenberg Bank reissued a hold rating and set a GBX 145 ($1.83) price objective on shares of Vodafone Group Public in a research note on Tuesday.
-One research analyst has rated the stock with a hold rating and nine have issued a buy rating to the stock.
-According to data from MarketBeat.com, the stock currently has a consensus rating of Buy and an average price target of GBX 168.15 ($2.13).
+A number of other equities analysts have also commented on VOD.
+Jefferies Financial Group set a GBX 125 ($1.57) price objective on shares of Vodafone Group Public in a report on Thursday, May 19th.
+Credit Suisse Group set a GBX 140 ($1.75) price objective on shares of Vodafone Group Public in a report on Wednesday, May 18th.
+Sanford C. Bernstein set a GBX 160 ($2.01) price objective on shares of Vodafone Group Public in a report on Wednesday, March 9th.
+UBS Group set a GBX 146 ($1.83) target price on shares of Vodafone Group Public in a research note on Friday, May 27th.
+Finally, Berenberg Bank restated a hold rating and issued a GBX 145 ($1.82) target price on shares of Vodafone Group Public in a research note on Tuesday, May 31st.
+One investment analyst has rated the stock with a hold rating and nine have assigned a buy rating to the company’s stock.
+According to data from MarketBeat, the stock presently has a consensus rating of Buy and an average price target of GBX 168.15 ($2.11).

 About Vodafone Group Public (Get Rating)